ItzCraft/ZevsikWebsite/README.md

 # ZevsikWebsite
-Website was create by ItzCraft
+Website was createn by ItzCraft